 Meringue is a mixture of eggs whites and sugar that when blended properly develop into a thick, fluffy consistency.
 Meringue can be used as a topping for pies, to create cookies, and to decorate cakes.
-There are a few types of meringue can be used with great success in all cake decorating.
-You can frost and pipe decorations on all your creations with Swiss and Italian meringue buttercream and make design elements with baked French meringue.
-All three types utilize the same basic ingredients, but the technique used differs to create specific end-products.
+There are a few types of meringue and each can be used in different ways with great success when cake decorating.
+You can frost and pipe decorations on all your cake creations with Swiss and Italian meringue buttercreams and make design elements with baked French meringue.
+All three types of meringue utilize the same basic ingredients, but the preparation techniques differ, creating distinct end-products.

-Any type of meringue can be a little tricky to make, but following a few rules can increase the chances of success.
+Any type of meringue can be a little tricky to make, but by following a few rules you can increase the chances of success.
 This is not a product where you can showcase your creativity with dashes of this and pinches of that; you need to stick to the recipe and follow the instructions to the letter.
 There are buttercream variations, however, including chocolate, vanilla bean, raspberry, mocha, caramel, and even lemon.

 Swiss Meringue Buttercream